lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

 J = \frac{\partial F}{\partial (x,\lambda)}.
 $$

-Thus we must provide the full Jacobian of the DAE system:
+Thus we must provide the full Jacobian of the system:

 $$
 J =